 Generic spending considerations for your wealth fund

-Most would see their wealth objectives to meet a particular spending goals in the future when they stop working.
+Most would see their wealth objectives to meet a particular spending goal in the future when they stop working.
 We can call this stage retirement or financial independence.
 You spend a large part of your time when your human capital is productive to earn wages and you prudently build up wealth so that you can retire.

 This would usually entail a paper portfolio of stocks and bonds with a particular asset allocation mix (e.g. 50% stocks, 50% bonds).
 You need to consider controlling the volatility versus the rate of return necessary to ensure you meet your minimum spending floor.

-Geometric Returns without Withdrawing Cash Flow
+How Your Geometric Returns Will Grow without Withdrawing Cash Flow

 When you have part of your assets in stocks, you have to contend with volatility.